Young voters helped elect Biden in 2020. His campaign is courting them again in 2024

 It comes as Gen Z and younger millennials, Americans under 30, are poised to potentially play a crucial role in the 2024 presidential race.

-"This is the primary way for a student to get involved right now," Eve Levinson, the campaign's Director of Youth Engagement, explained to NPR.
+"This is the primary way for a student to get involved right now," Eve Levenson, the campaign's Director of Youth Engagement, explained to NPR.

 It's one of several efforts that the campaign is making to engage with young people ahead of the election.
 These include using "relational organizing," where volunteers will be given campaign materials to send directly to people in their communities—which will be part of both Students for Biden-Harris and other initiatives to reach young people not in college.